 Like most countries, Iceland is a card-friendly place.
 While there’s nothing wrong with paying with cash, most people in Iceland pay with either a debit card or credit card.

-Save money by avoiding fees at currency exchange kiosks and ATMs.
+By going cashless, save money by avoiding fees at currency exchange kiosks and ATMs.

 Use your credit card for all purchases and rack up those points and miles.
 Later redeem them for free flights, seat upgrades, hotel stays, and other travel perks.
 Just make sure that you’re using a credit card with no foreign transaction fees.